Achievable logoAchievable logo

 Transactions

-Some test questions may focus on the difference between an issuer and a non-issuer transaction.
-If you’ve studied for another licensing exam prior to the Series 65, you’ve probably learned about the primary and secondary markets.
+Some test questions focus on the difference between an issuer transaction and a non-issuer transaction.
+If you’ve studied for another licensing exam before the Series 65, you’ve probably seen this framed as the primary versus secondary market.

 Issuer transactions occur in the primary market.
-When a security is created and sold by an issuer, the investment is sold to investors in return for capital (money).
-The proceeds of the security sale are provided to the issuer.
-For example, AirBnB’s initial public offering (IPO) is an example of an issuer transaction occurring in the primary market.
+When a security is created and sold by an issuer, investors pay money in exchange for the security, and the issuer receives the proceeds.
+For example, AirBnB’s initial public offering (IPO) is an issuer transaction in the primary market.
 The company raised $3.5 billion after selling over 50 million shares to the public.

-Once AirBnB’s stock was sold in the IPO, its shares began trading in the secondary market between investors.
-Any investor purchasing shares in the IPO can sell those shares at a later date.
-If this occurs, this is known as a non-issuer transaction.
-The proceeds of the sale go to the selling investor, not Airbnb.
+After AirBnB’s stock was sold in the IPO, its shares began trading in the secondary market between investors.
+If an investor who bought shares in the IPO later sells those shares, that sale is a non-issuer transaction.
+The proceeds go to the selling investor, not Airbnb.

 Key points